wajidbaba/global.hackathon/TEAMS.md

 We are Giang, Hoat and Tham from Viet Nam and we will give you awesome app!

 ## About Us
-- Giang N:
+- Giang N: I has worked as a freelance developer for more than 5 years.
+He is the team lead of Red Cloudy.
+He is fond of problem solving.
+He always works hard to find better solutions for his programs.
+As a freelance developer his customers are satisfied not only for his commitment but also for his self-motivation.
+His favorite languages are PHP and javascript.
-- Hoat D:
+- Hoat D: I love C++ and have experienced with in over 10 years.
-- Tham V:
+- Tham V: I'm professional with .Net, translattion.
+- Danh N: I love HTML/CSS.

 ## Languages we love:
 - PHP
 - Javascript
+- C/C++
+- HTML/CSS

 ---------------------------------------